Home » Bitcoin Trading Guide

 Bitcoin daily chart.
 Source: Binance

 The chart below shows the stochastic.
 Notice that the dips reversed after the stochastic went into the oversold region.
-Notice that the current dip at the time of writing may be about to reverse as the stochastic is in the oversold region again.
+The current dip may reverse when the stochastic is in the oversold region again.

 how do you buy the dip - chart